Monday, June 8, 2009

 But to say that prayer won't change God's will is to have a limited view of that will.
 What is God's will?
 A monolithic structure?
 Is God tied to only one way of accomplishing His purposes?

 In his wonderful, concise analysis called The Will of God, Leslie D. Weatherhead makes more sense on this issue than most writers.
-He says the will of God h
+He says the will of God has many facets: God's "intentional will", His "circumstantial will" and His "ultimate will".

 God's original intent (will) was that mankind live in a perfect paradise in complete harmony with Divinity.
-But Satanic evil
+But Satanic evil, along with man's sovereign choices, hijacked that will.

 So now God works from His "circumstantial will" - His will as adjusted within a universe now corrupted by toxic evil.